 Thank you for entrusting the care and attention of your animals to Stable Close Equine Practice, the trading name of Stable Close Equine Ltd. This page details our terms and conditions, some of the terms may not be relevant to you and we request that you ask for further clarification if required.

 All fees and drug charges are subject to VAT at the current rate.
 Fee levels are determined by the time spent on a case and according to the drugs, materials, equipment and consumables used.
+There is a charge for travelling and this relates to the distance you are from our practice.
+The travelling charge is increased outside normal working hours.
 Our written fee list is available on request.
 You will receive a detailed fee note for every consultation, surgical procedure or transaction with us.

 Accounts are due for settlement upon receipt of any invoice.
 You may settle the account using cash, cheque (with a current bank card) or a credit/debit card (excepting American Express).
 In giving instructions to treat your animal, whether in person, by your agent or by another person with responsibility for your animal, you will be responsible for our charges.

 We accept new clients on a payment at the time basis for the first three visits and/or until an acceptable credit rating has been established.

 We understand that emergencies are stressful and unexpected.
 For this reason, we do not ask new clients to pay in full at the time of treatment.
 Instead we ask new clients to provide us with a deposit of £100 at the time of the emergency visit.
 This amount can be paid by cash, cheque or credit/debit card.
 The balance of the account must be settled within 7 days of invoice.

 We will happily provide a written estimate as to the probable costs of a course of treatment.
 Please bear in mind that any estimate given can only be approximate - often an animal’s illness will not follow a conventional course.